KaiWalter/ancientITguyBlog/func_sf_containers/part2.md

 ...
 ```

-Significant changes from Windows Server Core 1803 and Nanoserver 1803 base images require also to switch user context for importing certificates.
+Significant changes from Windows Server Core 1803 and Nanoserver 1803 base images required also to switch user context for importing certificates.

 ### handling secrets

 As the ```Dockerfile``` sample above suggests, also directory ACL needed modification so that the host running in user context is able to write into the secrets folder.

-## adding more functionality
+## MSI

-### MSI = managed service identity

-Also the MSI part needed some tweaking after switching to Nanoserver and PowerShell Core:
+Also the MSI part needed some tweaking after switching to Nanoserver and PowerShell Core.
+Until ```Get-NetRoute``` cmdlet is not available in PowerShell Core, this strange string pipelining exercise is required to extract the default gateway.

 ```PowerShell
 Write-Host "adding route for Managed Service Identity"